mbcruz96/Portfolio/README.md

 **Facial Detection Technology**
 - Implemented six facial detection algorithms: Haars Cascade, MTCNN, Dlib, DNN, RetinaFace, and HOG
 - Each algorithm was tested on three mediums: image, video, and live stream
-- Bouding box coordinates are given for all detected faces in each sample
+- Bounding box coordinates are given for all detected faces in each sample
 - Each bounding box is projected back onto the sample and compared to the original to determine precision, accuracy, and time measures
 - The positive predictive value (PPT) is computed for each algorithm to determine which algorithm is optimal for various situations and mediums
 - [Code](https://github.com/mbcruz96/Facial-detection)